KyloJorgensen/Weather-App/README.md

 The front-end is built using jQuery is a MVC style.

-Java script file is full of Javascript libaraies called modules that are complied to one file with Webpack and Node package Manager.
+Javascript file is full of Javascript libraries called modules that are complied to one file with Webpack and Node package Manager.

 ## Modules: